ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- "Select at least one list" notice appearing when unselecting any MailChimp list in Form settings
+- "Select at least one list" notice appearing when unselecting any Mailchimp list in Form settings
 - If an error occurs, textareas will no longer lose their value

 **Improvements**